My Merchant Account Blog

 Sales that use the "one-click buy" technologies are usually not protected either.

 Now what you need to really know is this: If the credit card is Visa, and the cardholder is not enrolled in VBV, you can still be protected (as long as the transaction is not one of the above).
 However, if the cardholder is in the United States with a MasterCard and not enrolled, you are not protected.
-The MasterCard cardholder in The United has to be enrolled and authenticated for you to be protected.
+The MasterCard cardholder in the United States has to be enrolled and authenticated for you to be protected.

 Some high risk accounts like adult entertainment and gambling might not be covered.
 These rules vary actually per card association, so you would be best to contact your VBV / MSC vendor (not your merchant account provider / electronic payment gateway.)